A geometric one-fluid model of superfluid helium-4: Acknowledgment

 \section{Acknowledgment}

 NC and MP were supported by Czech Science Foundation, project 23-05736S.
+MP is a member of the Nečas centre for mathematical modeling.
 EV was supported by the Charles University under PRIMUS/23/SCI/017.
 We are grateful to D. Schmoranzer, M. La Mantia, and L. Skrbek for invaluable discussions on superfliud helium-4.
 Also, we would like to thank M. Grmela, D. Jou, and L. Restuccia for dicussing the geometry and non-equilbirium thermodynamics of superfluids.